Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 • Authentication – a percentage of sender’s emails that passed through SPF, DKIM, and DMARC.

-• Encryption - a share of sender’s inbound and outbound encrypted traffic.
+• Encryption – a share of the sender’s inbound and outbound encrypted traffic.

 • Delivery errors – a parameter that includes various mailing inconsistencies, for example, bad or unsupported attachments, spammy-looking content, and others.

-Mailing systems score reputation to distinguish potential cybercriminals.
-Fraudsters may pretend to be well-known brands or organizations and request users' sensitive information, such as a bank card number, passwords, and more.
+Mailing systems score reputation to distinguish potential cyber criminals.
+Fraudsters may pretend to be well-known brands or organizations and request users’ sensitive information, such as bank card numbers, passwords, and more.

 Therefore, if one’s reputation score drops, it’s time to determine causes and take action as soon as possible.
 If you want to check your score as a sender, try Postmaster by Gmail, or any other free or paid tool.